'The Inbetweeners' star James Buckley reveals reason he went on 'Celebrity MasterChef' out of "shame"

 “I don’t really like anything green,” The Inbetweeners star replied (via Metro).
 Wallace later asked asked Buckley if he had cooked rice before, to which the actor bluntly replied: “No.”

 “Oh come on!”
-Wallace said, to which Buckley admitted: “I know it’s really bad, that’s one of the reasons I wanted to come on the show, out of shame almost.
+Wallace said, before Buckley admitted: “I know it’s really bad, that’s one of the reasons I wanted to come on the show, out of shame almost.
 You can get it in a bag can’t you and put it in a bag.”

 “This guy…James Buckley is OWNING celebrity Masterchef,” one Twitter user shared after the episode aired.